kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 ## API

-### No New API Types
+### API Overview

-This GEP does not introduce new API types.
-It defines how existing types compose for egress:
+This GEP does not introduce new API resources.
+It extends the Gateway resource with a `type` field and a `ClusterIP` address type, and defines how existing types compose for egress:

 ```
                      parentRef              backendRef